 William Bird grew up under the guidance of his grandfathers who both served in the Pacific during World War II.
 From them he learned the value of determination, hard work and the role that attitude plays in every endeavor.

 William attended the University of Missouri-Columbia where he earned a bachelor's degree in economics with a minor in French.
 He then worked for the United States Treasury Department as a bank examiner before attending law school.
 The unique insights gained through his life help him dig up evidence other attorneys miss.

 Before opening his own practice, William worked with the Watkins-Boulware; Shughart, Thompson & Kilroy; and Murphy-Taylor firms for ten years, gaining experience and working on cases involving personal injury, product liability and corporate fraud with damages ranging from $1,000,000 to $200,000,000.
-He has extensive experience at all levels of state and federal court with numerous published appellate opinions.
+He has extensive experience in complex civil rights, RICO, products liability, and employment cases at all levels of state and federal court with numerous published appellate opinions.

 Not only does William care about his clients, but his community as well.
-Over the years, William has volunteered by serving at the Open Door Food Kitchen, working with the Boy Scouts, serving as President and Secretary of the Pony Express Chapter of the Missouri Pilot's Association, cooking and serving meals at the local Special Olympics annual track meet, teaching business concepts to children through the Junior Achievement program, and actively serving as an officer in his Masonic Lodge—Charity Zeredatha Lodge No. 189 and as a Board Member for the Masonic Home of Missouri—a not-for-profit that provides millions of dollars of assistance to children, freemasons and their widows across the state of Missouri every year.
+Over the years, William has volunteered by serving at the Open Door Food Kitchen, working with the Boy Scouts, serving as President, Secretary and Treasurer of the Pony Express Chapter of the Missouri Pilot's Association, cooking and serving meals at the local Special Olympics annual track meet, teaching business concepts to children through the Junior Achievement program, serving as an officer in his Masonic Lodge and as a Board Member for the Masonic Home of Missouri—a not-for-profit that provides millions of dollars of assistance to children, freemasons and their widows across the state of Missouri every year.